wfp/designsystem/src/components/Blockquote/README.md

-The `<Blockquote />` element indicates that the enclosed text is an extended quotation.
+The `<Blockquote />` element indicates that the enclosed text is an extended quotation or information.
 It is rendered visually by a surrounding box.

 ```js
 import { Blockquote } from '@wfp/ui';